 stage 3 : return

-Leaving the center is the time in your walk to begin integrating/reflecting on your experiences.
+Leaving the centre is the time in your walk to begin reflecting on and integrating your experience.

 …moving out again from your inner life to your outer life.